Mikael Lawal

-Mikael Lawal is a British professional boxer who held the British cruiserweight title from 27 November 2022 until October 2023.
+Mikael Lawal (born 3 July 1995) is a Nigerian-born British-French professional boxer who held the British cruiserweight title from November 2022 until October 2023.

 Early life

-Lawal was born in Lagos, Nigeria but moved to the UK at age 1.
-He lived in the UK until the age of 13 when he moved back to Nigeria with his mother, who died a short while later.
-Lawal, then aged 14, moved in with his birth father and his stepmother.
-He claims he did not get along with his stepmother, who he has said told his father lies about him so that he would be beaten.
-Eventually Lawal says he ran away from home, where he lived on the streets for a short period before visiting the British High Commission, after which he was placed in an orphanage, before eventually receiving a temporary passport and returning to the UK at age 16.
+Lawal was born in Lagos, Nigeria.
+He moved to the UK and France at age one and lived there until he was 13 when went back to Nigeria with his mother, who died a short while later.
+Lawal, then aged 14, moved in with his father and stepmother but ran away from home due to difficulties in the household.
+He lived in Paris before moving London.
+He lived on the streets for a short period before visiting the British High Commission, after which he was placed in an orphanage and eventually returned to the UK at age 16.